tracsman/vdcWorkshop/DIY/Maximus/README.md

 ## Abstract

-This is a Firewall focused lab.
+[To be updated] This is a Firewall focused lab.
 It starts with a hub VNet with an internet connected VM.
 We then add an Azure firewall, and then a spoke VNet running a web site.
 Policies are added to advertise the web site to the Internet via the firewall and all internal traffic to route through the firewall for allow/deny policies.
 The workshop is deployed using pre-written PowerShell scripts that are commented for your exploration.
 Each step builds on the prior script.
 After each script runs you should explore the resources and available attributes in the Azure Portal to gain further insights into each component and how they work as a part of the larger design.

 ## Workshop Prerequisites
 The following prerequisites must be completed before you start this workshop: